lmfit/asteval/_sources/motivation.rst.txt

 user-defined functions ("Procedures"), and one with f-string formatting.
 Both of these were fixed for version 1.0.6.

+In 2026, for version 1.0.9, the abiilty to raise some kinds exceptions (including `SystemExit`, `KeyboardInterrupt`, and a few others) that could cause the calling process to exit were either removed from the symbol table completely or captured to raise a more benign `RuntimeError` instead.
+In addition, for Numpy ndarrays, the `ctypes` attribute and `tofile` and `dump` methods were made inaccessible.

 Avoiding resource hogging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~